mschuchard/jenkins-devops-libs/docs/Helm.md

 ```

 ### helm.uninstall()
-Uninstall the release object from Kubernetes with helm.
+Uninstall the release object from Kubernetes with Helm.

 ```groovy
 helm.uninstall(